pedrolorandi/pedrolorandi/README.md

 # Hello! 👋 I'm Pedro!

-I'm a Front-End Developer with 2+ years of experience that switched careers, went to Engineering school, went corporate, moved to a new country, and am now returning to web development.
-There and Back Again, I guess!
+As a software developer with over 2 years of experience and a focus on front-end development, I have a diverse background that includes a career switch, a degree in engineering, corporate work experience, and a move to a new country.

+Currently enrolled in Lighthouse Labs Web Development, I am returning to software development with a strong skillset in technologies such as HTML5, CSS3, JavaScript, React, jQuery, SASS, Bootstrap, Node.JS, Express, Firebase, SQL, and Git.

+Able to display leadership qualities, I can bring a unique perspective and a range of skills to any project.

+My portfolio can be viewed at pedrolorandi.com.

 ### Skills
 <a href="#">